 Now, here is one last tip.
 When I was working the mesh stitch rows all in the middle of this blanket, I noticed my tension tightening up.
 So pay attention and keep it a bit looser.
 I think it’s because of the berries.
 They add a bit of bulk at the bottom.
 But after I blocked the blanket, it wasn’t a problem.

-Here’s my finished blanket!
+Here’s my finished crochet even berry stitch blanket!
 And I had enough yarn to make a darling little hat!
-(Pattern coming soon..)
+(Click here for the pattern!)

 Thank you so much for stopping by.
 I want you to know that I am simply sharing my love of crochet on my website.
 I picked up crochet after 20 or so years of not doing any, in hopes that I’d become a grandma.
 My oldest daughter has been trying for about 6 years now, and although my wish has not come true, I sure have loved practicing crochet and sharing all my patterns with you.
 I do my best to explain what I am making.
 Mostly I share a lot on Instagram.
 You can find me @daisyfarmcrafts.
 I share pictures as I work on each project.